Aleks-28/quantum_GW_classification/README.md

 }
 ```

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 📧 Contact

-For questions or support, please open an issue or contact [your-email@example.com].